remix-run/remix/docs/api/conventions.md

 ReactDOM.hydrate(<Remix />, document);
 ```

-As you can see, you have full control over hydration.
 This is the first piece of code that runs in the browser.
 As you can see, you have full control here.
-You can initialize client-side libraries, setup things like `window.history.scrollRestoration`, etc.
+You can initialize client side libraries, setup things like `window.history.scrollRestoration`, etc.

 ### entry.server.tsx